 Note: With sanctions 1 and 2 the learner will be required to undertake verbal questioning if the plagiarised section includes a key part of an assessment criteria, in order to ensure that they have a full understanding.

 Stage 3 - Appeals

-Appeals against the decision made by the Head of Department or Dean of Quality Improvement will be subject to the normal college appeals procedures in relation to learner discipline.
+Appeals against the decision made by the Head of Department or Assistant Principal, Quality, Teaching and Learning, will be subject to the normal college appeals procedures in relation to learner discipline.

 Mitigation